-He is an immediate family member to Chew Po Sim, Ho Min Yi, Ho Wen Fan and Ho Wen Han who are major shareholders of the listed company through Prisma Pelangi Sdn Bhd.
 Ho Wen Yan does not have any conflict of interest with the Company and has had no conviction for any offences within the past 5 years.
-Ho Wen Yan attended all Board Meeting held during the financial year ended 31 December 2019.
+Ho Wen Yan attended all Board Meeting held during the financial year ended 31 December 2020.